 Zero Waste Christmas Tree Decorations

 Now that you’ve sourced your eco-friendly Xmas tree, it’s time to get decorating.
-But unfortunately, traditional decorations leave a lot to be desired.
+But unfortunately, traditional decorations leave a lot to be desired too.

 Luckily, it’s just a matter of getting creative and thinking outside of the box – but don’t worry, that’s where we’re here to help create your perfect eco friendly xmas tree.

-One of the most sustainable ways to source ornaments is to ask your family members if they have any they’re not using that you can have, or go to a local thrift store and buy some used.
+One of the most sustainable ways to source ornaments is to ask your family members if they have any they’re not using that you can have, or go to a local thrift store and buy some used ones.

-After that, look for handcrafted ornaments made from local artisans out of materials like wood or glass.
+After that, look for handcrafted ornaments made by local artisans and support your local businesses.
+Choose ornaments made from natural materials like wood, or recyclable materials like glass.
 These are some of the most sustainable materials and can make for beautiful ornaments to hang on your eco Xmas tree.

-You can also DIY your own using materials lying around your house.
-Get creative – make some out of paper, rosemary, cinnamon sticks, dried flowers and fruit, or any other items you have laying inside or outside of your home.
+You can also DIY your own ornaments using materials lying around your house.
+Get creative – make some out of paper, rosemary, cinnamon sticks, dried flowers, fruit, or any other items you have laying inside or outside of your home.

 Zero Waste Garlands

-There are a lot of beautiful, DIY garlands you can make to adorn your tree with.
-And it doesn’t have to be a difficult task.
+There are a lot of beautiful, DIY garlands you can make to adorn your tree.
+And it doesn’t have to be a difficult or cumbersome task – make it fun by getting your friends or family involved!

-Try stringing cranberry, popcorn, eucalyptus, flowers, dried citrus or pinecones together to create unique, biodegradable garlands to hang along your tree.
-You’ll be so glad you went the DIY route!
+Try stringing cranberry, popcorn, eucalyptus, flowers, dried citrus, or pinecones together to create unique, biodegradable garlands to hang along your tree.
+You’ll be so glad you went the DIY route to create Christmas cheer!

 Eco Christmas Lights